pammitu/Interstellar-Intuition-/README.md

 [**Play Now!**](https://pammitu.github.io/Interstellar-Intuition-/)

+## Icebox Items

+My focus is to correct the timer function and to make sure it works properly, along with syncing the Stop button.!

 ### Acknowledgments and References

 Although this game is still a work in progress the completion of this game to this stage would not be possible without the following resources available to me.